Jang-woo-AnnaSoft/execution-state-preflight/README.md

 When input moved from forms to natural language, the blanks and the judgment got handed to the LLM.
 Some of those safeguards didn't come along.

 MCP's input schema can define the shape of the values a tool needs in order to run.
-It doesn't automatically tell you why a value is needed, who asked for the execution (the user, or the model), or whether this execution is allowed right now.
+It doesn't automatically tell you **why a value is needed, who asked for the execution (the user, or the model), or whether this execution is allowed right now**.

 This isn't specific to MCP.
 Anywhere natural language turns into execution, the same gap shows up.
 MCP is just easy to talk about because the boundary is written down as a protocol.
 When the same owner has both the agent and the tool, the boundary is invisible, and the rules end up scattered across prompts and code, stated nowhere in particular.

+## Chedklist

 LLMs were trained by filling in blanks.
 Now that we've moved from the age of conversation to the age of action, we tell them not to fill in blanks.

-But nobody has handed them a list of what they aren't allowed to infer.
+But nobody has handed them **a list of what they aren't allowed to infer**.
 Nobody has told them how to fill a blank without inferring.

 So the list comes first.
 Then correct values.
 Then somewhere to get correct values from.
 The rules an action needs split into three kinds: conditions the system defines, conditions the tool provider defines, and conditions that have to be confirmed with the user.